pumbaasdad/system-restore/roles/docker/README.md

 ## Networks

-### private0

-This is an internal docker network that the host system cannot access.
-Its purpose is to allow nginx to proxy requests to other services.  `private0` is a bad name and this will likely be renamed `internal0` in the future.

 ### docker1

 This network is supposed to be the general purpose network used by all docker containers that do not need to be accessed by the public internet.
-It fails in that regard as `plex` needs to be publicly accessible but is currently on this network.  `plex` can definitely be moved to the `docker2` network, but an ideal situation would be to put it on the `private0` network behind the `nginx` proxy.
+It fails in that regard as `plex` needs to be publicly accessible but is currently on this network.  `plex` should be moved to an internal network behind the reverse proxy.

 # Initial Setup